Telecom · E-commerce · 8 years

 The challenge

-A regional carrier reinventing itself for a national stage — and every year, a new flagship project that had to land.
+A regional carrier reinventing itself for a national stage, and a new flagship project every year that had to land.

 Selected projects